tuladhar/easy-openvpn/README.md

 ![](easy-openvpn.png)

-> Easy OpenVPN allows you to hassel-free setup an OpenVPN server using Docker with a single command.
+> Quick and easy way to setup an OpenVPN server using Docker with a single command.

 ## Installation
 ```